3DBAG/geodepot/design-doc.md

 Thus, if the repository is accidentally overwritten with unwanted changes, the desired state can be recreated with moderate effort.
 That is, because the history of the repository is not retained, only the latest version is available.

-Conflicts between the local and remote repository are resolved according to the selected operation.
-The [pull](#pull) command overwrites the local with the contents of the remote repository.
-The [push](#push) command overwrites the remote with the content of the local repository.
-- use a lock to lock the repository
-- check hashes to see what was the previous state, store hashes in the index file

 At the bare minimum, geodepot provides:

 - An overview of the available cases.